 Nicola is the Higher Education Admissions Officer at the College.
 Nicola has worked for the College for over 4 years and is responsible for queries that students may have with regards to their course application.
 Nicola is able to give students advice on areas such as UCAS applications, appropriate courses and finance.
 Nicola is the main contact for students in the application process as she answers students enquiries, assists with applications, arranges interviews as well as placement offers.
 Nicola also works closely with the College’s partner institutions to ensure that the courses run smoothly.

-Adam is the Head of Student Services at the College and is responsible for looking after students’ needs outside the curriculum.
-Adam previously worked at the University College Birmingham before moving to Solihull College.
+Adam is the Director of Student Services at the College and is responsible for looking after students’ needs outside the curriculum.
+Adam previously worked at University College Birmingham before moving to Solihull.
 He therefore has a vast amount of experience with student welfare as well as issues concerning applications.
 Adam ensures that student’s needs are met and looks after areas such as student welfare, finance, counselling amongst others.